 - Illinois Helpline for Opioids and Other Substances: https://helplineil.org/

-Helpline SIS are responsible for responding to incoming calls and online chat and SMS text messages from individuals seeking information about and assistance with accessing substance use services for themselves, a family member or friend, and/or a client.
+Helpline SIS are responsible for responding to incoming calls and online chat and SMS text messages from individuals seeking information about, and assistance with, accessing substance use services for themselves, a family member or friend, and/or a client.
 SIS are responsible for assessing Helpline users’ needs, determining the most appropriate substance use prevention, treatment, and/or recovery support service options, identifying available options (through the Helplines’ databases), and referring callers to those services.
-The SIS provide accurate information, education, support, and referrals in a non-judgmental, respectful, and culturally competent manner.
+The SIS provide accurate information, education, support, and referrals in a non-judgmental, respectful, and culturally aware manner.
 SIS may also assist with other Helpline projects and duties as needed or available.
 Examples include assisting in training new staff, updating the Helpline databases, and participating in hiring processes.
-SIS positions are hourly, full- and part-time positions are available.
+Full- and part-time positions are available.
 SIS working more than 17.5 hours per week (half-time or greater) are eligible for HRiA benefits.
-This is a non-exempt, part-time position.
+This is an hourly, non-exempt position.

 Duties and Responsibilities: